 It is easy enough to remember the definition of "focal point" if you associate it with the word, "focus."
 An item that is distinguished from the other items in a group as being the "focus" (noun) is the center of attention.
 Likewise, when you "focus" your thoughts on something, you are directing your attention to that particular thing, to the exclusion of others.

 What Can Serve As A Focal Point

 With the movement and sound they provide, garden fountains are one of the best hardscape features to use in creating focal points, capturing one's attention on a number of levels.
 But on a purely visual level, many homeowners prefer yard art.
 Quality is obviously a consideration here; tastes, however, will vary.
 You will see both tasteful garden art and far-out garden art used as focal points.

 When using plants as focal points, color is a powerful weapon.
 The effect of so-called "warm" colors is explained in this article on color theory.
 Do not underestimate the value of working with plant form and texture, too.
 Combine all three properties, and you may get a scene that will turn heads.

 When a landscape plan is a jumble of accents (each installed with the intention of creating a focal point), the purpose of creating a focal point is defeated.
 By definition, focalization involves discrimination.
 You will not draw much attention to A if you have indiscriminately set up B, C, and D as competition.
 The human eye can dole out only so much attention at any one time.

-Sometimes, an intended focal point does not work not because it fails to draw attention, but because it attracts too much (or the wrong kind of) attention.
+Sometimes, an intended focal point does not work because it attracts too much or the wrong kind of attention.
 For example, a tree that is not in-scale with a home adjacent to it will attract excessive attention.
 We certainly do notice the tree, but -- in so doing -- we also notice how small the house is (which is not a property feature to which one normally wishes to call attention).